Home

 Retest yourself every 6 months to 1 year to see if you still need to remain gluten free.
 Most likely you will always be sensitive to gluten, but you may not need to remain completely gluten free forever.
 Although, some people will.
 Let your symptoms guide you.

-B) If you felt no difference either way, it's likely you do not have gluten sensitivity and you can continue to eat gluten - unless you accidentally had Hidden Gluten in your diet throughout The Gluten Intolerance diet period.
+B) IF YOU FELT NO DIFFERENCE, it's likely you do not have gluten sensitivity and you can continue to eat gluten - unless you accidentally had Hidden Gluten in your diet throughout The Gluten Intolerance diet period.

 If you think that is the case, go back and read the Hidden Gluten page again and repeat the gluten free eating period.

-C) If you absolutely just could not stay on the gluten intolerance diet no matter how hard you tried, then you most likely have moderate to severe gluten sensitivity and you are addicted to gluten as explained in the gluten sensitivity page.
+C) IF YOU WERE UNABLE TO STAY on the gluten intolerance diet no matter how hard you tried, then you most likely have moderate to severe gluten sensitivity and you are addicted to gluten as explained in the gluten sensitivity page.
 This is VERY common for those who truly do have gluten sensitivity.
 It is imperative that you stop eating gluten immediately.

 Those who have the hardest time not eating gluten are the ones who need to stop eating it as much as possible.
 Most likely it is severely damaging your intestines and many of your problems may be directly related to eating gluten.